birc-stormtroopers/rmq/README.md

 (where `super::rmq` is the function from earlier and not the query method we just wrote).

-However, this query takes time `O(n)` so if we do it for all intervals the total preprocessing time is `O(n³)`.
+However, this query takes time $O(n)$ so if we do it for all intervals the total preprocessing time is $O(n^3)$.
 We can do a little better.

 Using dynamic programming we can build the table of intervals in order of increasing length.
-If you want to know the RMQ of `x[i:j]` then you already know the result for `x[i:j-1]` (because it is shorter), so you can compute the result for each interval in constant time, giving us a total preprocessing time of `O(n²)`--and since we have to tabulate quadratically many intervals that is as good as it gets.
+If you want to know the RMQ of `x[i:j]` then you already know the result for `x[i:j-1]` (because it is shorter), so you can compute the result for each interval in constant time, giving us a total preprocessing time of $O(n^2)$--and since we have to tabulate quadratically many intervals that is as good as it gets.

 ```rust
 impl TabulatedQuery {